 To file an accident report with PennDOT, start by obtaining a copy of form AA-600.
-This form will ask you details about the accident, will ask you to describe what happened, and will include a box for you to draw a diagram of the event.
-Once you’ve completed the form, mail it to the Bureau of Highway Safety and Traffic Engineering’s address that is listed on the form.
+This form will ask you for details about the accident and what happened, and it will also provide you with a box for you to draw a diagram of the event.
+Once you've completed the form, mail it to the Bureau of Highway Safety and Traffic Engineering's address (which is listed on the form).

 Are You Required to Call the Police After a Pennsylvania Car Accident?

-Pennsylvania law does not require parties involved with a car accident to call the police if there were no injuries or significant property damage caused by the crash.
-However, it’s almost always wise to call the police for an accident so an official report will be created for your accident—especially if you weren’t at fault for this.
+If there were no injuries or significant property damage caused by the crash, then Pennsylvania law does not require the parties involved to call the police.
+However, it's often wise to call the police for an accident so that an official report will be created for your accident—especially if you weren't at fault for the accident.

 A police report can help serve as an early record of your accident and can be used as evidence if the other party tries to change the story or exaggerate the extent of their damages.
-If the police did not respond to the scene of an accident, a driver has five days to file a report of their own.
-While this may seem like an inconvenience, filing a report creates an official, legal record of your accident.
-If medical complications or other damages from the accident start later, you will have an early and official record of the accident.
-Never agree to the other driver’s request to work out your accident without the involvement of the police.
+Never agree to the other driver's request to work out your accident without the involvement of the police.

 What Information Is in a Police Accident Report?

-Police accident reports contain crucial information that the responding officer observed at the scene of the accident.
-It provides basic information such as a crash’s location, who was involved with it, any injuries, and how much property damage it caused.
+The police accident report contains vital information that the responding officer observed at the scene of the accident.
+It provides basic information such as a crash's location, who was involved in it, any injuries, and how much property damage it caused.

-The police report will also provide detailed information about the crash such as how traffic was moving, driving conditions, and information about traffic patterns, signs, and signals that could have influenced the accident.
-Additionally, the report will describe any traffic violations the office believes were violated, if either party was tested for drugs or alcohol influence, and a diagram of how the accident happened according to visual evidence and the reports of those involved with it.
+The report can also detail how traffic was moving at the time of the crash, driving conditions, and information about traffic patterns, signs, and signals that could have affected the accident.
+Additionally, the report will describe any traffic violations the officer believes were violated, if either party was tested for drugs or alcohol influence, and a diagram of how the accident happened (according to visual evidence and the reports of those involved with it).